fleigm/TransitRouter/README.md

 - GTFS Feed Stuttgart: [download](https://www.openvvs.de/dataset/e66f03e4-79f2-41d0-90f1-166ca609e491/resource/bfbb59c7-767c-4bca-bbb2-d8d32a3e0378/download/vvs_gtfs.zip)

 The tests currently require the osm file of Baden-Württemberg.
 This will (hopefully) change in the near future.

-At the moment the app is not very well tested (shame on me)
+## Build project
+run `./mvnw clean package` to build the frontend and backend module

+The frontend will be served by our quarkus backend.
+During the build the dist folder of the frontend is copied to the backend resource target folder.

 ## Development

 run `./mvnw clean quarkus:dev` to start the quarkus backend.
 The API is available via localhost:8080

 run `npm run hot` inside the frontend module to.
-You can visit the site via localhost:9000 Inside *frontend/src/Config.js* set *apiEndpoint* to http://localhost:8080
+You can visit the site via localhost:8081

 ## Production